-Myth #2: Plant protein is not as nutritional as animal protein.
+Myth #2: Plant protein isn't as nutritional as animal protein.

 The truth: Certain plant foods contain high-quality sources of protein, such as vegetables, nuts, seeds, and sprouted grains.
-The fact that athletes and bodybuilders require different nutritional makeup does not mean that they should turn to animal protein.
+The fact that athletes and bodybuilders require a different nutritional makeup doesn't mean that they should turn to animal protein.
 A vegan diet can be just as effective.
 Combining vegetables, fruits, legumes, nuts, and grains, athletes can be better nourished.

 Myth #3: You can’t build muscles as a vegan bodybuilder.

 The truth: Numerous vegan athletes and bodybuilders are doing just fine without meat or dairy products.
 A few examples are Mike Tyson, Carl Lewis, and Billy Simmonds.
 If you’re committed to building muscles while staying healthy, a vegan diet is just the right diet for you.

 First, you need to understand that bodybuilders develop their musculature through intensive training and workout sessions.
 Due to the constant wear and tear of muscles, bodybuilders need to stay well-fed.

 Nutrition is a significant factor to consider when pursuing muscular development.
 According to numerous studies, bodybuilders need to increase protein intake to about 0.7-1.0 grams per pound of body weight each day.
 The purpose of high protein intake is to stimulate optimal muscle growth.
 For traditional bodybuilders, a calorie surplus of 10-20% is considered beneficial for muscle mass gain.